zachChilders/deanonymization/README.md

 ### Contributions

  - Aaron will take lead on workbook implementation.
- - Cameron will handle ingress & help with data deanon implementation
+ - Cameron will handle ingress & help with data deanon implementation.
- - Zach will
+ - Zach will handle system design and picking up slack in implementation.